Central Virginia

 • 00:50:35

-So, um, so the next thing before you is the public comment policy.
+So the next thing before you is the public comment policy.

 • 00:50:47